The Complete Guide to Launching or Relaunching Your Substack in 2025

 have revised your About page,

-have revised your short description,
+have revised your short description and bio,

 are sure about your title (at least for now).